imgeorgiev/SDP_G19_OfficeBot/rpi/webapp/README.md

-Install Flask by using: `pip install Flask` (make sure you have pip installed)

-Install APScheduler by using `sudo apt install python3-pip`, then `sudo pip3 install apscheduler`
+Install Flask and APScheduler by using `sudo apt install python3-pip`, then `sudo pip3 install flask` and `sudo pip3 install apscheduler`

-Make sure you have Flask installed on your system.

 Navigate to `webapp/` and run `sudo python3 app.py`